SPARQL-Anything/sparql.anything/README.md

 |charset|The charset of the data source.|Any charset.|UTF-8|
 |metadata|It tells sparql.anything to extract metadata from the data source and to store it in the named graph with URI &lt;http://sparql.xyz/facade-x/data/metadata&gt;  |true/false|false|

+* It is mandatory to provide either the local or the content.

 ### Format specific options